Seirocrinus sea lily Jurassic fossil mural

 A Legacy Etched in Stone

 Emerging in the late Cambrian, crinoids flourished by the Early Ordovician, thriving in shallow seas rich with hard substrates.
-While most species anchored themselves to the seafloor, some evolved to drift as pseudo-plankton, like the iconic Seirocrinus, whose fossils span the Upper Triassic to Middle Jurassic across nearly every continent.
+While most species anchored themselves to the seafloor, some evolved to drift as pseudo-plankton, like this iconic Seirocrinus, whose fossils span the Upper Triassic to Middle Jurassic across nearly every continent.

 Price: Available Upon Request